-Alternative Breaks are designed to introduce students to new communities while working alongside local residents to address pressing social issues.
-Participating in an Alternative Break is a great way to get to know other students, explore new communities, and get introduced to new types of service.
-Alternative Breaks are challenging experiences but are immensely rewarding.
+Alternative Breaks are immersive service experiences designed to introduce students to new communities while working to address pressing domestic and global social issues.
+Participating in an Alternative Break is a great way to get to know other students, make a positive impact, and have a meaningful fall or spring break!
+Check out this year’s programs and click on the justice issue for each program to learn more: